The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 We have freezing temperatures in California where the citrus crop was destroyed.

-What, one billion dollars worth of citrus?
+What, $1 billion worth of citrus?

-How come I can't point to that and say, well, it can't be global warming?
+How come I can't point to that and say, well, it can't be global warming.

-If the world is warming up such a way that we're literally going to destroy the planet as we know it, how in the world?
+How could that, if the world is warming up to the point of utter destruction, if the world is warming up such a way that we're literally going to destroy the planet as we know it, how in the world can it get so cold in Los Angeles?

 How can it snow in Malibu?